patternfly/angular-patternfly/wiki/Community_Meetings/Angular_PF_Community_Meeting_NOV2017.md

-# Angular-PatternFly Community Meeting - November 27, 2017 10AM EDT
+# Angular PatternFly Community Meeting: November 27, 2017 10AM EDT

 ## Call Information:
 Join on bluejeans with your browser by using the following link: